It’s officially the first week of March and that means that we’re starting to think about spring!

 Alignment is Key

 Make sure your lesson is aligned from top to bottom.
-You should have the standards for the lesson front and center, and then everything in the lesson should be aligned to those selected standards.
+You should have the standards for the lesson front and center, and then everything in the lesson should align to those selected standards.
 Don’t try to cram is 5 standards into one lesson – it’s not authentic and you won’t have time.
-Instead, choose the standards you’d like to focus on with care, and then write and review your lesson so that each element that you are teaching and assessing is driven by that standard.
+Instead, choose the standards you want to focus on with care.
+Then, write and review your lesson so each element you teach and assess is driven by that standard.
 This allows for cohesion and greater chance that your lesson will be successful when implemented with your students.

 By taking a few moments to go through your lesson plans and organizing them with these three simple pieces, you’re affording yourself the opportunity to reflect upon what your students really need and what you can realistically accomplish in a class.
 This reflection can lead to some powerful next steps in providing a classroom where all students can effectively learn together.
 Happy organizing!

 Susan Riley is the founder and President of EducationCloset.com.
 She focuses on teacher professional development in arts integration, Common Core State Standards, 21st century learning skills, and technology.
 She is also a published author and frequent presenter at national conferences on Arts Integration and Arts and the Common Core.